Jemurai/how_it_works/totp/README.md

 ## Security Pitfalls of TOTP

 For a long time TOTP or really, just OTP based MFA was the best option.
 It was popularized by RSA long before smart phones were capable of generating tokens.
 This method is fundamentally secure but is open to human error.
 Well crafted phishing attacks can obtain and replay TOTP based MFA responses.
 Several years ago FIDO and U2F were introduced and this is now the "most secure" option available.
+It comes with benefits and drawbacks and like all solutions should be carefully considered before use.

 ## Conclusions

 Multi-Factor Authentication is an important part of the security of your information systems.
 Any system providing access to sensitive information should employ the use of MFA to protect that information.
 With credential theft via phishing on the rise, this could be one of the most important controls you establish.
-While this article examines an implementation of TOTP token based MFA, you should seek an established provider like Okta, OneLogin, Duo, Auth0, etc. to provide a production ready solution.
+While this article examines an implementation of TOTP token based MFA, you should seek an established provider like [Okta](https://www.okta.com/), [OneLogin](https://www.onelogin.com/), [Duo](https://duo.com/), [Auth0](https://auth0.com/), etc. to provide a production ready solution.